nicholaschenai/ai-for-code/README.md

         - MCQ: divide top k into batches of 5.
 If >1 option is selected after a round, new groups are formed with the selected ones. repeat till a single element is selected or all options rejected (None option is chosen)
     - various metrics, but the most stringent is success rate for the whole task
         - 7.1%, 5.1%, 2.9% as we increase the test difficulty, while baseline (DeBERTa ft) gets near 0 for all
+- Weakness
+    - Static environment (agent only sees html and needs to predict the action sequence, even if action sequence changes the HTML midway via JS (eg clicking a drop down bar))
+        - however i see in the DOM tree that there are some JS libraries included -- maybe that can be used to predict the dynamics of the website?
+    - Fixed GT trajectory -- might have alternate trajectories which achieve same goal

 ---